 Shipping and Postage

-Panama doesn’t offer mail delivery to your home, so you must get a post office box or use a private company to receive your mail.
+Panama doesn’t offer mail delivery to your home, so you must set up an account with a mail-forwarding company to receive mail from other countries.
+Some companies will deliver mail to your home in Panama City.

 See this article about getting Amazon orders in Panama.
-There is no next-day delivery.
-Expect 7-10 days for your Amazon orders to arrive in Panama.
+There is no next-day delivery, and your Amazon orders will arrive in Panama in 7-10 days.

-Budget between $20 and $50 per month for shipping and postage fees, depending on how often you shop online.
+Depending on how often you shop online, budget between $20 and $50 per month for shipping and postage fees.

 The Botton Line